SE-TINF22B6/DHBWhub/docs/TEST_REPORT.md

 ### 2. Test Strategy
 #### Frontend
 The focus lies on the correct (re-)rendering of objects as well as the right function calls of the buttons.
 Hereby, integration and unit tests are crucial when testing the frontend.
-For the Manual testing is also required, because some visual aspects need to be reviewed by the actual developers.
+For the framework React, the 'React Testing Library' is quite useful to implement these kind of tests.
+Manual testing is also required, because some visual aspects need to be reviewed by the actual developers.
+#### Backend
+Since the backend consists of three major layers with each requiring components from the other layers, integration tests play an essential role.
+#### Database

 ### 3. Test Plan
 > This section outlines the specific testing tasks, timelines, and resources required to achieve the testing objectives.